NET WORTH: Unknown

 BACKGROUND: Arthur Rock received his bachelors from Syracuse University, served in the army, and attended Harvard Business School.
 He had an early career on Wall Street, but moved west to California in 1961 and founded investment firm Davis & Rock with the late Tommy Davis.
 Rock became a driving force in the emergence of Silicon Valley and was one of America's first venture capitalists.
 His early investment in Intel in 1968 made him a billionaire, though he's not on the Forbes billionaire list these days.
 Rock played a key role in launching such companies as Fairchild Semiconductor, Teledyne and Apple.

-ARTS & CULTURE: Rock and Toni's philanthropy also involves arts and culture outfits such as San Francisco Ballet, San Francisco Playhouse, American Conservatory Theatre, Museum of the African Diaspora, The Exploratorium, Asian Art Museum Foundation, and Magic Theatre, where Toni sits on the board.
+ARTS & CULTURE: Rock and Toni's philanthropy also involves arts and culture outfits such as San Francisco Ballet, San Francisco Playhouse, American Conservatory Theatre, Museum of the African Diaspora, The Exploratorium, Asian Art Museum Foundation, and Magic Theatre.

 SAN FRANCISCO COMMUNITY: Grants have gone to public radio station KQED, as well as to environmental outfits such as San Francisco Parks Alliance.
 The couple has also bankrolled the UCSF Mission Bay Arthur & Toni Rembe Rock Hall.